Connoroni/week2-assignment/README.md

 I think my JS is probably very inefficient, but the only way I could understand to keep the thumbnails linked to the appropriate positions in the array was to create the thumb variables (thumb1, thumb2, etc.) but I had to then add 2 event listeners to each of these to make them work as intended.
 After looking at Manny's example website to solve my keydown problem, I realised I could've used a for of loop which would've meant the index was already stored in a variable to use elsewhere.
 I didn't realise this until I'd already written about 99% of my code, so I'm not going to change it for this assignment.

+There's one specific issue I'd like advice on if possible: for some reason the big image isn't centered in Firefox (my usual browser) but it is in Chrome (which I was working in for the assignment for the better devtools) both in the deployment and the localhost.
+I don't know why it's doing this, because MDN tells me that both browsers support justify-self.

 **Sources**

 - Issues with event listeners firing immediately - https://stackoverflow.com/questions/35667267/addeventlistenerclick-firing-immediately https://stackoverflow.com/questions/10000083/javascript-event-handler-with-parameters